oceanprotocol-archive/OEPs/13/README.md

 }
 ```

-#### Accounts Management

-The Accounts Manager components it's not involved in this method.

 #### Interaction with the Keeper

 The Decentralized VM stores the state about the Actors.
 Using the actorId as key in the Actors collection, the system will authorize or deny the update of the Actor information..

-The information about if the actor is enabled or disabled can be obtained integrating the `ActorsRegistry::getState` Smart Contract method.
+The information about if the actor is enabled or disabled (per Marketplace) can be obtained integrating the `ActorsRegistry::getState` Smart Contract method.
 The information about if the actor can be updated can be obtained integrating the `ActorsRegistry::canUpdate` Smart Contract method.

-If the Actor metadata has the state attribute `state == DISABLED (9)` the method should return a **HTTP 404** Not Found message.
 If after executing the `ActorsRegistry::canUpdate` method, the Actor can't be updated by the user, the method should return a **HTTP 401** Forbidden message.

 The information about the attributes will be registered using the `ActorsRegistry::registerAttribute` Smart Contract method.
 Attributes will be stored as events.